Reviews you can trust.See why.

-A cooling rack isn’t just for cooling cakes and cookies.
-The combination of a cooling rack and a rimmed baking sheet is our top choice for roasting or broiling meats, holding breaded foods before and after frying, and neatly glazing all manner of confections.
+A wire rack isn’t just for cooling cakes and cookies.
+The combination of a wire rack and a rimmed baking sheet is our top choice for roasting or broiling meats, holding breaded foods before and after frying, and neatly glazing all manner of confections.
 The rack lifts up foods so air can circulate underneath for even cooking and cooling, and the baking sheet below contains any mess.

-When we discovered that our favorite cooling rack was no longer available, we set out to find a new winner.
+When we discovered that our favorite wire rack was no longer available, we set out to find a new winner.
 We zeroed in on racks measuring roughly 16½ by 12 inches because they fit inside standard-size rimmed baking sheets—a basic requirement that eliminated many contenders.
 We also nixed nonstick models because their slick coatings aren’t broiler-safe.
 Finally, we dismissed models with parallel bars (instead of small grids) because thin cuts of meat and other small foods can fall through the gaps.
 To our surprise, we were left with just three nationally available models, priced from $7.99 to $12.95.

 We used each rack to cool fragile sugar cookies and to roast and then broil sticky barbecued pork.
 Then we piled each with 15 pounds (the equivalent of a midsize turkey) of canned goods, checking to see if any of them sagged or bent under the weight.
 Finally, we washed each rack 10 times to see if it warped, chipped, or rusted.